getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 slug = "authenticated-endpoint-in-golang"
 +++

+Many of us often ignore security in favor of completing the core functionality of our application.
+Maybe because we don't have time, maybe because we aren't exactly sure how or maybe because we didn't remember to do it.
+In this post we will talk about adding authentication to your API.

 Authentication is the process of proving that you are who you say you are (which is different from authorization).
-It is often that you want authentication on your endpoints.
+It is often that you want authentication on your API endpoints.
-Maybe not everyone should be able to use your API or maybe you really care who it is that is using it.
+For example, not everyone should be able to use your API.
+Or it will come in quite handy if you know exactly who is using it.
+This blog post is going to show you how to add an industry-proven authentication mechanism to an API in Go.
-These are cases where you need to make sure you protect your API from unauthenticated access.
-I am going to show you how to do this in Golang.

 Before starting I should mention that this article assumes you are familiar with Go.
-If not, you can head over to the [tour of Go](https://tour.golang.org/list).
+If not, you can head over to the [tour of Go](https://tour.golang.org/list) first.

 {{ h2(text="A simple web API") }}

-We are going to start off with a simple server serving HTTP (we are using HTTP because it's simpler to implement;
-you should always use HTTPS; a really nice [talk on that by Eric Chiang](https://www.youtube.com/watch?v=VwPQKS9Njv0)).
+We are going to start off with a simple server serving HTTP.
+We are using HTTP because it's simpler to implement, but you should always use HTTPS (a really nice [talk on that by Eric Chiang](https://www.youtube.com/watch?v=VwPQKS9Njv0)).
 Because we at APId like beer, that server is going to serve different brands of beer (no pun intended).
 Without further ado, here's the code: